nathanjchan/college-scorecard/README.md

 # college-scorecard
-Explored and analyzed data about US colleges using ggplot2 in R.
+Explored and analyzed data about US colleges using R and ggplot2.